-Daniel Carte enters his first season as a volunteer assistant with the West Virginia baseball team.
-He will assist with the hitters and outfielders.
+Daniel Carte is in his second season as a volunteer assistant with the West Virginia baseball team.
+He assists with the hitters and outfielders.

 A native of Hurricane, W.Va., Carte began his coaching career in the summer of 2011 with Falmouth of the Cape Cod League.
 The Commodores advanced to the league championship series after finishing fourth in the Western Division during the regular season.